DIYgod/RSSHub/docs/en/joinus/new-rss/add-docs.md

 ---

-::: tip Tips title
+:::tip Tips title
 This is a tip.
 :::

-::: warning Warning title
+:::caution Warning title
 This is a warning.
 :::

-::: danger Danger title
+:::danger Danger title
 This is a dangerous warning.
 :::